 - If we do not have adequate funds to cover our development and commercialization activities, we may have to raise additional capital or curtail or cease operations.
-We may not be able to obtain funding through public or private offerings of our capital shares, debt financings, collaboration or licensing arrangements, or other sources. - We are required to meet certain terms and conditions to draw down funds under the Sumitomo Dainippon Pharma Loan Agreement.
-If we are unable to meet such terms and conditions, we may not be able to access funding from the Sumitomo Dainippon Pharma Loan Agreement.
-Further, we may be obligated to repay the loans prior to their scheduled maturity date under certain circumstances.
+We may not be able to obtain funding through public or private offerings of our capital shares, debt financings, collaboration or licensing arrangements, or other sources. - We may never achieve or maintain profitability.